Storm (Don Lawrence): Overview

-The series can be split into two parts: The Chronicles of the Deep World, which takes place on post-apocalyptical Earth, and The Chronicles of Pandarve, taking place in the Pandarve multiverse.
+The series consists of two distinct parts: The Chronicles of the Deep World, which takes place on a post-apocalyptic Earth, and The Chronicles of Pandarve, which takes place in the Pandarve multiverse.

 The Chronicles of the Deep World

-Storm is an astronaut in the 21st century who makes a journey to the Great Red Spot of Jupiter.
+Storm is an astronaut in the 21st century who makes a journey to investigate the Great Red Spot of Jupiter.
 The Great Red Spot is an anticyclonic storm which has already been there for at least 300 years.
 Once arrived, his ship gets dragged into the storm.
-When Storm manages to escape, it seems he has traveled through time.
-The civilizations on Earth have collapsed and turned into a barbaric society.
-This is where the adventures of Storm begin.
+While Storm manages to escape and return to Earth, he finds that he has traveled through time.
+The oceans have vanished, civilization on Earth has collapsed, and barbaric societies exist on the former abyssal plain.

-Apart from albums 4, 5 and 6, each album is a separate adventure.
+Apart from albums four through six, each album is a separate adventure.

 The Chronicles of Pandarve

 Storm and Ember get beamed to the Pandarve multiverse, where they meet Nomad, and a new enemy: Marduk, the Theocrat of Pandarve.
 Marduk wants to catch Storm, because Storm is an anomaly (he imbalances the multiverse because he traveled through time) and is the key to give him power over the multiverse.
 The Pandarve multiverse is a bubble of breathable gas surrounding a white hole that contains Pandarve itself, and thousands of other planetary objects.
 The main body, Pandarve, is a giant telluric planet.
 On Pandarve, the normal physical laws are no longer valid; this gave Don and Martin room for incredible stories and magnificent scenery.

 Also, Pandarve is a living planet - which means it has intellect and can even interact with other beings.
 For this interaction she normally relies on her Theocrat, but she is also capable of creating a humanlike representation of herself as Alice from Alice in Wonderland.

 Storm's two-time time travel history remains important to the stories, but as Ember has also travelled through time (in The Legend of Yggdrasil, they both arrive in a certain time period together), she is (or should be) an anomaly as well.
 This fact is never really used in the stories.

 Other planets and planetoids in the Pandarve multiverse described in the chronicles are: